Dmitrii-Russu-Labs-Snippets/spring-rest-security-exceptionHandler-zalando/README.md

 Centralized handling of Spring Security authentication and authorization exceptions using [Zalando Problem-Spring-Web](https://github.com/zalando/problem-spring-web).
 Returns standardized [ProblemDetail (RFC 7807)](https://datatracker.ietf.org/doc/html/rfc7807) JSON responses for all security errors (401 Unauthorized / 403 Forbidden).

+---

+## Overview
+This repository demonstrates how to handle Spring Security exceptions (authentication and authorization) in a centralized way using **Zalando Problem-Spring-Web**.

 Implementation difference vs other repos:
 instead of writing custom `AuthenticationEntryPoint`, `AccessDeniedHandler`, or global `@ExceptionHandler`, we rely on **Zalando's problem-spring-web** library, which automatically maps exceptions into **Problem JSON** responses — unlike:
 - [spring-rest-security-entrypointHandler-component](https://github.com/Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-component) — handlers as separate components